Why 5 S’poreans went to

-PROFESSOR FREDDY BOEY is currently Deputy President and Provost of the Nanyang Technological University in Singapore.
-He was also previously the Chair of NTU’s School of Materials Science and Engineering from 2005 to 2010, during which time he built the school into one of the world’s largest research-intensive Materials Science & Engineering department.
+PROFESSOR FREDDY BOEY is currently Senior Vice President at National University of Singapore.
+Prior to this, he was Deputy President and Provost of Nanyang Technological University (NTU), and also previously the Chair of NTU’s School of Materials Science and Engineering from 2005 to 2010, during which time he built the school into one of the world’s largest research-intensive Materials Science & Engineering department.
 Freddy was awarded Singapore’s Public Administration Medal (Silver) by the Government of Singapore in 2010.
 In November 2011, he received the Distinguished Alumni of the Year Award from Monash University at its 50th anniversary celebrations in recognition of his achievements as a teacher, researcher and innovator, including his exceptional contributions to nanomedicine, as well as his volunteer work since his student days.
 In December 2011, he was awarded, honoris causis, Doctor of Technology, by the Loughborough University in UK.
 Freddy has also been conferred Honorary Professorships by the University of Indonesia and Nanjing Postal and Telecommunication University.
 Besides sitting on several boards of government funded research institutes, he is Board Director in IPOS under the Ministry of Law and in the Defence Science Organisation under the Ministry of Defence, as well as founding Fellow of the Academy of Engineering Singapore.
-Freddy is a former Chair elder and is currently an elder of RiverLife church.
-He was previously also Chairman and council member of Scripture Union.
+Freddy is a former Chair elder and previously, also Chairman and council member of Scripture Union.

 WALTER CHIA is currently a Deputy Director at IPOS International, a wholly owned subsidiary of the Intellectual Property of Singapore (IPOS).
 IPOS-I is tasked with marketing Singapore’s Intellectual Property (IP) services to businesses and IP owners overseas.
 He is also concurrently the Deputy Director of the International Engagement Department with IPOS itself, tasked specifically with managing the Singapore government’s relations with global bodies like WIPO and international IP associations.
 Walter graduated from the University of Warwick with 2nd class upper Honours Degree in International Studies.
 After graduation, he worked in the Singapore Ministry of Foreign Affairs for 14 years.
 Walter served in Singapore’s Diplomatic Missions to the Philippines and Malaysia, was Singapore’s representative to various ASEAN, APEC and UN meetings and also Singapore’s delegate to the United Nations 60th General Assembly in 2005, overseeing international trade and economic issues.
 He has experience with disaster repatriation and relief work as well as some training as a radio communications and water purification specialist.
 Walter’s disaster/humanitarian relief experience outside of his official duties includes providing technical advice, local liaison work and assisting with mission planning and logistics.